strongloop/strongloop.com2/_posts/2018-08-29-august-milestone.md

 ### LoopBack 3

-While LoopBack 4 might be the team's focus for the most part, we're still commited to supporting LoopBack 3.
+While LoopBack 4 might be the team's focus for the most part, we're still committed to supporting LoopBack 3.
 In August there were a number of efforts around LoopBack 3.

 - Migrate [`loopback-generator`](https://github.com/strongloop/generator-loopback/issues/355) from Yeoman version 0.24 to 3.x.
 That's right, 3 major versions!
 This has been a ginormous effort but will allow for better maintainability once LoopBack 3 enters LTS (when LoopBack 4 is released).

 - We've fixed our DB2 and DashDB test instances so we can validate changes before they are merged.

 - The following connectors are now offered under the more permissive MIT license:

   - [loopback-connector-mssql](https://github.com/strongloop/loopback-connector-mssql)
   - [loopback-connector-oracle](https://github.com/strongloop/loopback-connector-oracle)
   - [loopback-connector-soap](https://github.com/strongloop/loopback-connector-soap)